GintsM/JS_Canvas_Playground/README.md

 Playing with Canvas.

 <details>
-<summary>Step 3: Delayed Multigrid filling with random sequence</summary>
+<summary>Step 3: Delayed Multigrid filling random sequence</summary>

  - by default there is grid 4 x 4, you can select square number up to 25 and it will redraw grid